It is false to claim that no one knows when life begins and dishonest to argue that abortion does not kill a human being.

 To learn our response, continue to the next page: Prenatal Development

-- Monozygotic Twinning and Abortion: Does monozygotic twinning prove that life doesn't begin at conception?
+- Monozygotic Twinning and Abortion: Does monozygotic twinning prove that life begins after conception?

 - Planned Parenthood | Ann Furedi | Naomi Wolf | Peter Singer | Bernard Nathanson | Margaret Sanger | Roe vs. Wade | Harry Blackmun